EAGD/Workspace/Docker/Jenkins/readme.md

 # Guide to run and install this project

-- Clonea this repo and enter to the folder where your dockerfile is, then run the first command <br>
+- Clone this repo and enter to the folder where your dockerfile is, then run the first command <br>
     "docker build -t jenkins ." yes, has a point as last character, include it!<br>
 - wait for the download of Jenkins image and the run the next command <br>
     "docker run -p 8080:8080 -p 50000:50000 jenkins <br>